UWCS/rs118/src/chip8.md

 - This is a very specific use case where casting in Rust can be annoying, as CHIP-8 has no strong type system like Rust does.
 Make sure all your `as` casts are in the right place.
 - You don't have to completely re-architect the whole thing to implement the `Fx0A` instruction, trust me.
 Ask for help with this one if you need (how can you keep the PC from moving on?).
 - You'll need the `rand` crate from crates.io to generate random numbers
-- You'll need to initialize the font in memory at some point.
+- You'll need to initialise the font in memory at some point.
 Where/how is best to do this?
 Font usually starts at 0x50, but can be anywhere in the first 512 bytes.
 - Ask for help from a friend or lab tutor, or in [Discord](https://discord.uwcs.co.uk) if you get stuck
 - Look at existing implementations if you get really stuck